Gradle # Build using a Gradle wrapper script - task: Gradle@2 inputs: #gradleWrapperFile: 'gradlew' #workingDirectory: # Optional #options: # Optional #tasks: 'build' # A list of tasks separated by spaces, such as 'build test' #publishJUnitResults: true #testResultsFiles: '**/TEST-*.xml' # Required

 See Gradle Command Line.

 The task(s) for Gradle to execute.
-A list of tasks can be taken from
+A list of task names should be separated by spaces and can be taken from

 |JUnit Test Results|